stressGC/ExpressJS-TypeScript-Starter-Kit/README.md

 ## Roadmap:
 Things I am planning to add to this project.
-- Continous Integration Tools
+- Continous Integration Tools: add linting tests
 - Dockerfile
 - JWT
 - lint all files
 - exists in helper
 - wait mongo connection on launch
-- add linting tests to test

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.